SECTION 1. Chapter 21A of the General Laws is hereby amended by inserting after section 11C the following section:

 "Producer", an entity with more than $100,000 per year in sales in the commonwealth to which one or more of the following apply:

-"Producer responsibility organization", a non-profit organization designated by a group of producers to act as an agent on behalf of participating producers to administrate their responsibility to manage packaging and printed paper.
+"Producer responsibility organization", an organization designated by a group of producers to act as an agent on behalf of each producer to develop and implement a plan.

 “Product”, any physical product sold to consumers in the commonwealth through retail establishments, wholesale distributor, internet sales or mail order.